-The consequence in positive punishment doesn’t always have to be purposefully applied.
-Sometimes, there are natural consequences.
+The consequences in positive punishment aren’t always purposefully applied.
+Sometimes, they are natural consequences.

 Examples of natural positive punishment:

 - When a toddler touches a hot oven, they get burned.

-- If a driver speed on the highway, he get into an accident.
+- When a driver speed on the highway, he gets into an accident.

 - When a child refuses to wear a jacket in cold weather, they catch a cold.

 Does It Work

 Consistency is critical for positive punishment to be effective ways to deter inappropriate behavior.
 If it can be persistently applied, positive punishment is a very efficient learning tool that stops unwanted behavior.
 For example, criminals getting jail time for law violation prevents crimes.

-Authoritarian parents who use harsh punishment often think that their children are obedient and well-behaved because that’s how they act when the parents are around.
-However, when the parents are not around, then it’s different.
+For example, authoritarian parents who use harsh punishment often think that their children are obedient and well-behaved because that’s how they act when the parents is around.
+However, when the punisher is not around, their kids become aggressive towards others.
 Research shows that children of authoritarian parents tend to be aggressive in school1,2.

 A child suppresses the urge to hit others when the parents are around because they don’t want to get punished.
 But once the parents are gone, the child may become aggressive again because they don’t know how else to handle a disagreement with others.
 Their parents have not taught a specific behavior that can help in that situation.